raheemadamboev/portfolio/README.md

  </a>
 </p>

 This app plays audio of "Kichkina Shahzoda" novel from the server online.
-It is easy to use and straightforward.
+It is easy to use.
 You can easily control audio by notification.

-- **6 000+ downloads in Google Play Store so far**
+- **8 000+ downloads in Google Play Store so far**
-- **4.1 overall stars in Google Play Store**
+- **4.3 overall stars in Google Play Store**

 MVVM, Hilt Dependency Injection, Jetpack Navigation Component, Glide, Exoplayer, Kotlin Coroutines, ViewBinding, Git, Material Design, Firebase, Music Notification...